cancel icon

 • Pins-and-needles sensation in your fingers or hands

-If you’ve adjusted your workstation and followed the guidelines below but your pain persists for more than two weeks, or if you experience shooting pain, numbness that doesn’t go away, or weakness in your arms or hands, you should see a qualified GP or physiotherapist.
+If you have adjusted your workstation and followed the guidelines below but your pain persists for more than two weeks, or if you experience shooting pain, numbness that does not go away, or weakness in your arms or hands, you should see a qualified GP or physiotherapist.
 These may be signs of nerve compression, a herniated disc, or another condition that needs clinical assessment.
 If you develop severe, sudden pain or loss of sensation, go to your nearest A&E or call 999.

 How to fix your laptop setup